Party Girl (1958 film): Production

-The song under the opening credits, "Party Girl", was written by Nicholas Brodszky (music) and Sammy Cahn (lyrics), and was sung by Tony Martin, who was Cyd Charisse's husband.
+The song during the opening credits, "Party Girl", was written by Nicholas Brodszky (music) and Sammy Cahn (lyrics) and sung by Tony Martin, who was Cyd Charisse's husband.

-Robert Taylor's character, Tom Farrell is loosely based on Dixie Davis, who was a lawyer for mob boss Dutch Schultz and later became an informant, although film noir historian Eddie Muller claims that Louie Cuttner, a lawyer for Al Capone, was the model.
-Coincidentally, director Nicholas Ray would end up hiring Cuttner some years later, having no idea of the connection.
-Ray was impressed with the way Taylor worked, comparing him favorably with Method actors, citing Taylor's conferring with an osteologist to gather information on how Tom Farrell's limp could be realistically portrayed.
+Robert Taylor's character, Tom Farrell, is loosely based on Dixie Davis, who was a lawyer for mob boss Dutch Schultz and later became an informant, although film noir historian Eddie Muller claims that Louie Cuttner, a lawyer for Al Capone, was the model.
+Coincidentally director Nicholas Ray would end up hiring Cuttner some years later, having no idea of the connection.
+Ray was impressed with the way Taylor worked, comparing him favorably with Method actors—citing Taylor's conferring with an osteologist to gather information on how Tom Farrell's limp could be realistically portrayed.

 According to Eddie Muller, Lee J. Cobb's character, Rico Angelo, is a "not too veiled caricature of Al Capone".
-The scene where Angelo beats up Frankie Gasto – played by uncredited by former wrestler Aaron "Lord Spears" Saxon – was based on an incident supposedly involving Capone; it was also used by David Mamet in his screenplay for the 1987 film The Untouchables.
+The scene where Angelo beats up Frankie Gasto – played by uncredited former wrestler Aaron "Lord Spears" Saxon – was based on an incident supposedly involving Capone; it was also used by David Mamet in his screenplay for the 1987 film The Untouchables.